Cost-effective monitoring of lakes newly infested with zebra mussels

 Implementing these recommendations will result in standardized data which will help guide zebra mussel treatments and evaluate their effectiveness statewide and beyond.

-As of July 2018, the field team has visited 30 lakes and sampled roughly half.
+In summer 2018, the field team has visited 30 lakes and sampled roughly half.
 Sampling was split up into phases: the first two phases were used to quickly assess relative abundance and spatial distribution of mussels in a set of candidate lakes without attempting to estimate detection probabilities or correct for imperfect detection.
 The third phase was used to more rigorously compare alternative survey methods useful for estimating abundance (i.e., correcting, as necessary, for mussels not observed in the surveyed area) in a small number of low density lakes.

 Results from the 2017 field season have been analyzed and a manuscript is underway.
 Students from Carleton College completed a simulation study to explore the efficiency of different survey designs using simulations.
 Their results support the use of distance sampling for estimating density of zebra mussels in lakes, but point to the need for increased sampling effort to reduce uncertainty associated with density estimates.